alpersonalwebsite/react/11_webpack.md

 Result: `index.js | app.js | app.js > someFunction`

 **ES2015 modules** (also known as ECMAScript 6)
-Sight: Standarization.
+Sight: Standardization.
 Both client and server side.
 Behavior: sync/async compatible.
 As we did with CommonJS invert the order of the 2 first lines of code: results don´t change since import is static and we cannot define freely where to call it.
 `app.js | index.js | app.js > someFunction`